eleutherius/httpvoyager/README.md

 **Tabs**
 - Query — sending a query/mutation.
 - Docs — schema inspection via introspection: enter Endpoint/Headers/Verify TLS, press Load Schema, see the tree of types/fields and description of the active node.
+- HTTP — generic HTTP request tab.
+- WebSocket — connect to ws/wss endpoints, send messages, and view incoming frames in the log (uses the `websockets` package).
 - Fields (Query)
 - Endpoint — URL of the GraphQL server.
 - Headers — JSON object or list of strings in Key: Value format.